moneroexamples/compile-monero-09-on-xubuntu-16-04-beta-1/README.md

 # compile
 make # or make -j number_of_threads, e.g., make -j 2

+# alternatively `make release` can be used instead of `make`.
+This compiles
+# the source code without compiling unique tests which is faster, and can
+# avid problems if there are compilation errors with compiling the tests
 ```

+Please not that this is a current version of Monero on github, not the offical and stable
+release.
+Thus, as the development of Monero continues virtually on daily basis, sometimes
+things can break, including the compilation procedure provided.
+To avoid this, the source code and binary files of the offical and stable release of Monero can be downloaded from [here](https://github.com/monero-project/bitmonero/releases/latest).

 ## Installation
 After successful compilation, the Monero binaries should be located in `./build/release/bin` as shown below: